Analyze your Project's Stakeholders with the help of the Salience Model

 They may or may not be actively involved in the project.
 Stakeholders may also exert influence over the project, its deliverables, and the project team to achieve a set of outcomes that satisfy strategic business objectives or other needs.

 Stakeholders include all members of the project team as well as all interested entities.
 They can be are external or internal to the organization.
 The project team identifies internal and external, positive and negative, and performing and advising stakeholders.
 This helps them determine the project requirements and the expectations of all parties involved.
 The project manager should manage the influences of these various stakeholders.
-The project manager should consider the project requirements to ensure a successful outcome.
+The project manager should consider the project requirements and the right type of project management to ensure a successful outcome.
 The figure below illustrates the relationship between the project, the project team, and various stakeholders.

 project life and organization